franciscovaz/learning-time/README.md

 * Give honest, sincere appreciation.
 Be 'hearty in your approbation and lavish in your praise', and people will cherish your words and treasure them and repeat them over a lifetime - repeat them years after you have forgotten them.

+**13/10/22 (pg.
+34-54)**

+* So the only way on earth to influence other people is to talk about what they want and show them how to get it.

+* Tomorrow you may want to persuade somebody to do something.
+Before you speak, pause and ask yourself: 'How can I make this person want to do it?'

+* Mind you, I got this reduction without saying a word about what I wanted.
+I talked all the time about what the other person wanted and how he could get it.

+* … customers like to feel that they are buying - not being sold.

+* First, arouse in the other person an eager want.
+He who can do this has the whole world with him.
+He who cannot walks a lonely way.